 A standard was inserted at a rate of approximately one in every 20 samples.
 This represents approximately 5% of the samples sent to the laboratory.
-Control charts provided by Endeavour Silver's team were reviewed and analyzed by Wood.
-Wood concluded that the silver assays at ALS Canada were 2 to 3% low compared to the best values provided with the CRMs.
+Control charts provided by Endeavour Silver's team were reviewed and analyzed by the Wood QP.
+The Wood QP concluded that the silver assays at ALS Canada were 2 to 3% low compared to the best values provided with the CRMs.